 In the same time period, I too have evolved from an ever researching, frantic about nutrition mom to someone who is ready to cook and bake anything just to see her child fed and happy.

 I have to confess, nutrition has actually taken a back seat.
 Though I can’t push my worries to the similar position, yet I am now trained (by Pari) to see food as a source of joy before worrying about its nutritional value for nothing hurts a parent like seeing a very irritable hungry baby.

 The colours and flavours hold a prime position, making me go to extreme limits creating foods suiting her liking just to see her happily opening her mouth with a welcoming smile each time I bring a spoonful of food near her.
 Though, such occasions are on the rarer side but am still thankful that they exist.

 My pride in believing I cook better than the average has already been shot to outer space and my confidence in cooking gone for a severe blow ever since Pari decided to start, continue and end every conversation about food with a confident ‘No’.

-Though I am still far from succeeding at making my baby eat a full meal of whatever we all have at home, but still hopes are high.
-In this routine of failing to impress a two-year old with my cooking skills, I accepted the challenge to improve my cooking skills else my food would be ruthlessly pushed away from sight.
+Though I am still far from succeeding at making my baby eat a full meal of whatever we all have at home, still hopes are high.
+In this routine of failing to impress a two-year-old with my cooking skills, I accepted the challenge to improve my cooking skills else my food would be ruthlessly pushed away from sight.